Volkssturmgewehr: VG 1

 The Walther Volkssturmgewehr VG 1 is a manually operated bolt-action rifle.
 It uses a simple rotating bolt, with locking provided by the two frontal lugs; the crude bolt handle engages a cut in the cast steel receiver to provide additional safety.
 The feed is from detachable 10-round box magazines, originally developed for the Gewehr 43 rifle.
-The manual safety is also very crude, and consist of a stamped steel lever pinned to the trigger guard just behind the trigger.
+The manual safety is also very crude, and consists of a stamped steel lever pinned to the trigger guard just behind the trigger.
 When engaged, the safety lever blocks trigger movement.
 To disengage the safety the user must turn it sideways with a finger.
 The stock is crudely made from wood, and non-adjustable iron sights are provided for close-range shooting only.
 It was meant to be produced by Zbrojovka Brno in the current-day Czech Republic.

 VG 2

 The Spreewerk Berlin Volkssturmgewehr VG 2 is also a manually operated bolt-action rifle with a similar rotating bolt and crude manual safety.
 Locking is provided by two frontal lugs which lock into the steel insert pinned inside the stamped steel receiver.
 The VG 2 rifle is fed from detachable box magazines, originally developed for Gewehr 43.
 The stock is crudely made from wood and consists of two separate parts: shoulder stock with semi-pistol grip and fore-end.
 Wood parts are permanently pinned to the receiver.
 Non-adjustable iron sights are provided for close-range shooting only, and zeroed for 100 m.